-Last Minute 4th of July Foods That You Can Actually Make In Time for Your Cookout
+Last Minute 4th of July Recipes That You Can Actually Make In Time for Your Cookout

 Don't panic.
 Indecision and procrastination when it comes to picking out what you're going to serve at a barbecue or cookout is REAL, so we've gathered some crowd-pleasing dishes to make the whole process way easier.
 Now sit back and enjoy the fireworks.